timurka43/entsoe-py/README.md

 ## Acknowledgements

-[@bfauser](github.com/bfauser/) : This code was initially taken from [bfauser's entsoe-py](github.com/bfauser/entsoe-py) repository and further extensively updated and modified for my needs
+[@bfauser](github.com/bfauser/) : The base for this code was initially taken from [bfauser's entsoe-py](github.com/bfauser/entsoe-py) repository and further extensively updated and modified for my needs

 ## Contact

-If you want to contact me you can reach me at <kasimovmoor@gmail.com>.
+You can reach me at kasimovmoor [at] gmail [dot] com

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->

-This project uses the following license: [MIT License](https://github.com/timurka43/entsoe-py/blob/main/LICENSE).
+This project is licensed under: [MIT License](https://github.com/timurka43/entsoe-py/blob/main/LICENSE).